hjcolcord/cs-400-XTeam-85/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
 We are using text menus.

-The first menu would have an add option, a modify option and a delete option.
+- The first menu would have an add option, a modify option and a delete option.

-If motify option is chosen, the menu would have Price, current inventory and current location.
+- If motify option is chosen, the menu would have name, description, price, current inventory and current location.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-A hash table to store all the data.
+- A hash table to store all the data.

-A node to represent each item.
+- A node to represent each item.

-A AVL tree for bucket.
+- An AVL tree for bucket.

-We'll focus on a good hash function.
+- We'll focus on a good hash function.

 Name each interface or class and briefly describe its function or purpose.

+- A hash table to hold key values

-A AVL tree for bucket.
+- An AVL tree for bucket.

 ## Edit and Submit this file and any figures referenced by this document.